ellakoa/postcard-poem/content/posts/dew-pond.md

   Breathtaking.
 collection: New Forest
 aspect: landscape
-image: /img/dew-ponds-new-forest-5a-.jpg
+image: /img/dew-ponds-new-forest-5a-tiny.jpg
 metaImage: /img/face.jpg
 alt: Dew pond surrounded by lilies, heather and sundew plants.
-A small raincloud reelected in the waters.
+Grey fluffy rain clouds are reflected in the waters.
 poem: |-
   A dew pond sits far up on the hill
   Amazing the water doesn’t spill